 Research has shown that personal alarms can support the independence of an older person while also reducing serious outcomes of a fall or medical emergency.

 Since independence is very important to older Australians, having products to support that right can be really beneficial.

 Not only that, personal alarms can give family and friends reassurance that you are safe and are able to continue doing the things you love without being interrupted.

 How they work

-Personal alarms, watches or pendants, can be worn by a person, like around the neck or on your wrist, that can either detect any falls, provide assistance through immediate access to help, or both.
+Personal alarms, watches or pendants can be worn by a person, like around the neck or on your wrist, and can either detect falls, provide assistance through immediate access to help, or both.

 They are designed to be non-invasive, hardy, accessible, responsive, and, in some cases, stylish.

 Many older people who wear personal alarms don’t necessarily want it to be obvious to others around them.
 So companies are putting in the effort to make sure they look like normal, everyday things, like watches or bracelets.